join renew donate

 • Resume/CV

-• Statement of Intent: Indicate topics that are of interest to you for potential exploration and development, and/or some ideas that you connect with most.
+• Statement of Intent: Indicate topics that are of interest to you for potential exploration and development, and/or 2–5 ideas that you connect with most.
 Explain why these topics are important to you and how your past work might influence or inform what you want to accomplish next.

 • Creative Voice Essay: Tell us about your creative voice and why you think it has been historically excluded in the documentary space.

-• — Two samples of previously completed work. (documentary shorts or features)
+• Two samples of previously completed work. (documentary shorts or features)

 Frequently Asked Questions